 The valves are old and operation is becoming difficult and replacement is recommended.
 Automatic Transfer Switch and Motor Control Center also require replacement.
 The Westborough Sewer Pump Station Improvements decreases the risk of pump failure and down time.

-Bantry Ln. has ±1,200 LF of 6" vitrified clay pipe (VCP) sanitary sewers (SS) serving ±44 residents.
-In 2017, CCTV video determined the pipe showed a high frequency of internal defects including circumferential and longitudinal cracks, fractures, broken pipe, seal ring protrusions, and offset/separated joints - with some very severe.
-Although some sections of main have minor to no defects, all pipe should be replaced holistically.
-This project replaces the existing sewer main in addition to replacing/rehabilitating laterals and manholes.
+BACKGROUND: The Appian Way / 1-280 sanitary sewer alignment (±2,260 LF of 6"-10" vitrified clay pipe (VCP) and cast iron pipe (GIP)) is the sole trunk line for collecting sewage from the southeastern portion of the District and is a critical system element.
+The alignment is nearly 100% within cross-country terrain beginning near the Appian Way / Valley View Ave intersection, extending down steep terrain towards 1-280 and then running parallel with 1-280 before terminating at the Westborough Pump Station.
+In 2017, CCTV video determined the pipe showed a high frequency of internal defects as shown on the map - with some very severe.
+The City of Daly City also identified this alignment for replacement given access difficulties and consistent maintenance.
+Although some sections of main have minor defects, all pipe should be replaced holistically.
+This project replaces the existing sewer main in addition to replacing/rehabilitating manholes.
 For budgeting purposes, this project assumes open-trench construction and replacement with polyvinyl chloride (PVC).

-Ardee Ln. has ±1, 180 LF of 6" vitrified clay pipe (VCP) sanitary sewers (SS) serving ±41 residents.
-In 2017, CCTV video determined the pipe showed a high frequency of internal defects including circumferential and longitudinal cracks, fractures, broken pipe, seal ring protrusions, and offset/separated joints - with some very severe.
-Although some sections of main have minor to no defects, all pipe should be replaced holistically.
+BACKGROUND: The City of Daly City identified portions of sanitary sewer main along Gellert Blvd and the Archdale Ct area (paralleling Westborough Blvd) for replacement due to known and consistent maintenance issues.
+The sewer mains consist of 6" vitrified clay pipe (VCP) - 260 LF along the Archdale Ct homes and ±1,300 LF along Gellert Blvd.
+In 2017, CCTV video determined the pipe showed a high frequency of internal defects as shown on the map - with some very severe.
+Although some sections of main have minor defects, it is recommended all pipe be replaced holistically.
 This project replaces the existing sewer main in addition to replacing/rehabilitating laterals and manholes.
 For budgeting purposes, this project assumes open-trench construction and replacement with polyvinyl chloride (PVC).

 List of Future Potential Capital Improvement Projects